bloukanov/mentorship-program/documentation.md

 ## transition to mentee signup
 1. Download user data from the mentor signup
 2. Restrict access of mentor app to 'Specific users or groups' and do not add any users/groups.
-This is simply to prevent more signups without deleting the app, which we will need again during the Results phase.
+This is simply to prevent more signups without deleting the app.
 3. Save mentor registration output as `server_registration_mentor.csv` in the root directory.
 This will update Tracks available to Mentees.

 ## mentee signup